Reintegration of Transnistria into Moldova: Attempts

-Analysis
+Public opinion

-Transnistrians do not have much faith in the chance of reintegrating into Moldova.
 In a study organized by the Black Sea University Foundation between October 2018 and February 2019, when a group of Transnistrians were asked about what option would lead to a faster development of the republic, only 5.2% of them responded with reintegration into Moldova.
 In contrast, 37.1% of them replied with becoming part of Russia, while 22.6% said that an independent and internationally recognized Transnistria would.
 The same study showed low adherence to a Moldovan identity by Transnistrians, regardless of their ethnicity.
-Only 14% felt Moldovan, while 37.3% felt Transnistrian and 35.7%, Russian.
-Results changed according to age, as although 16% of Transnistrians over 60 felt Moldovan, only 7.2% of people between the ages of 18 and 29 did.
+Only 14% felt Moldovan, while 37.3% felt Transnistrian, 35.7% Russian and 7.4% Ukrainian.
+Results changed according to age, as although 16% of Transnistrians over 60 felt Moldovan, as did 17.4% of those between 45 and 59 years old and 15.7% of those between 30 and 44 years old, only 7.2% of people between the ages of 18 and 29 did.
 Furthermore, 13.2% of Transnistrians thought Moldova was a threat for Transnistria; the country with the lead on this aspect was Ukraine with 41.9%.
 Still, 5.8% and 49.3% of Transnistrians described relations between the population of Moldova and Transnistria as very good or good respectively, with 32.1% and 7.4% saying weak or very weak and with the remaining 5.4% not replying.